jro31/jethro-codes/_articles/projects/jethro-codes.md

 So in production, `baseUrl` will be set to `https://jethro.codes`.

 Next we want to fetch all the articles that we have in the app.
-We do that by calling the `getArticles()` function in our API, that we've been over already in this article.
+We do this by calling the `getArticles()` function in our API.

 We want _all_ articles, so we don't pass-in a containing folder, and as we're only interested in determining the location of these articles, only request the `slug` and `section` fields.